 Heinzmann then went on to attempt to further muddy the waters arguing that the steering committee needed 30% of the freeholders to have signed, not merely 15%.
 Ms. Clark corrected his misreading of the statute and pointed out that regardless the committee had significantly exceeded the 30% threshold as well.

 Undeterred by those setbacks, Heinzmann argued that people were misled during the signature drive and called two witnesses in support of his argument.
-The first witness, an Admirals Pointe resident, was impeached promptly by Ms. Clark under cross examination because although he was initially a signatory, he failed to also disclose that he had requested his signature be removed and the steering committee had honored that request.
-His was one of the 8 signatures that had had been withdrawn prior to the hearing.
+The first witness, an Admirals Pointe resident, was impeached promptly by Ms. Clark under cross-examination because although he was initially a signatory, he failed to also disclose that he had requested his signature be removed and the steering committee had honored that request.
+His was one of the 8 signatures that had been withdrawn prior to the hearing.
 Heinzmann’s second witnesses failed to show up for the hearing.
 Heinzmann did not call either Russ nor Domokos to the stand.

 Overall, the hearing went as expected with no surprises.
 Marina Limited Partnership and Citizens Energy Group were each represented by counsel but sat on the sidelines, having resolved their differences with the steering committee months ago.
 Attorneys now have 30 days to submit proposed findings of facts and conclusions of law, after which Judge Najjar will make his final ruling and the petition will move to the NRC.
 It’s expected that hearings before the NRC will occur sometime in the spring of 2021, the final step necessary in order to create the Geist Conservancy District.